ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Displays an error message and does not sync when a user tries to initiate a manual sync.
    * Does not sync when an automatic sync is triggered.

-#### I. Sync master data with data store servers
-1. The registration client receives a request (through manual trigger or scheduled job) to sync master data from server to client.
-1. Client in turn requests server for master data sync.
-1. Client receives response from server with incremental changes to master data.
-1. Client saves the data in the local machine making the incremental changes as received.
-1. Client displays a success or failure message on the UI
-1. Alternatively if the client machine is not online
-   * Displays an error message and does not sync when a user tries to initiate a manual sync
-   * Does not sync when an automatic sync is triggered

-#### J. Sync Config details with data store servers [**[↑]**](#table-of-content)
-1. The registration client receives a request (through manual trigger or scheduled job) to sync config data from server to client.
-1. Client in turn requests server for config data sync.
-1. Client receives response from server with incremental changes to config data.
-1. Client saves the data in the local machine overwriting previous values of the config settings received.
-1. Client displays a success or failure message on the UI.
-1. Alternatively if the client machine is not online
-   * Displays an error message and does not sync when a user tries to initiate a manual sync.
-   * Does not sync when an automatic sync is triggered.

-#### K. Requirement for document categories and document types to be shown based on the configuration per applicant type.
-1. The Registration Officer commences a [**new registration**](#34-new-registration-), enters demographic details, the system then allows a registration officer to upload documents
-1. User views the applicable document categories based on the demographic data entered.
-For each category, the applicable document types are displayed in the UI.
-In case of new registration or UIN update, the Document Categories and their respective Document Types will be configured by MOSIP admin.
-1. User selects Document Types, scans and upload the documents and proceeds with registration.
-1. The categories PoI and PoA are mandatory.
-The registration officer will select a Document Type under each Category and upload a document.
-1. PoR is optional.

-### 2.3 Packet ID Sync [**[↑]**](#table-of-content)
 ### 2.4 Packet Status Sync [**[↑]**](#table-of-content)
 ### 2.5 Pre-registration Data Download [**[↑]**](#table-of-content)
 ## 3. Health Check [**[↑]**](#table-of-content)